jenkruk/Project2/README.md

 This app is a project organization tool heavily inspired by Trello, Monday.com and the Github Project Kanbans.

+User authentication is handled through Firebase.

+We utilized Express as the server and sequelize for table and association management.

+It is designed using the Materialize CSS library as well as jQuery User Interface interactions.

 ## GO TO SITE